Storm Damage 911 Storm restoration, matched fast

 Pike County, IL

-Storm restoration in New Salem
+Storm damage restoration in New Salem

 New Salem is a small Pike County village positioned between the Mississippi and Illinois River valleys in west-central Illinois, within an NWS St. Louis warning area that has documented 35 tornadoes in the county since 1885 including one F4 and three F3 events.
 Spring and early-summer supercells rolling off the Missouri plains bring large hail and straight-line winds that regularly top 60 mph, and the August 2020 derecho caused widespread structural damage across western Illinois.
 Both river corridors flanking the county create recurring flood risk after heavy rainfall, and the region's ice-storm belt makes winter accumulation a genuine structural threat.
 Storm Damage 911 connects New Salem homeowners with vetted, licensed local contractors for a free assessment.